Who We Are

 Kendrick’s leadership style is upbeat and energetic.
 His positive grace-filled perspective in life comes through his speaking as he purposes to build people’s lives.
 You’ll enjoy his intellectual but practical messages that will inspire and challenge you.

 Kendrick’s wife, Nana, is a UNC grad from the School of Public Health.
 They have five children ranging in ages from 10 to 22 years old.
 The Vinar family enjoys country living on their hobby farm (raising chickens and riding horses).
 Kendrick loves training his English Springer Spaniel, Lexi.
-His other pastimes include golf, running, P90x, photography and hunting.
+His other pastimes include golf, running, personal fitness, photography and hunting.

 Kendrick is not only active in leading Grace Church but currently serves or has served on several boards (Grace Churches International, Freedom Firm, Catalyst, and the Chapel Hill Country Club).
 He is also an Associate Trainer with John Maxwell’s leadership organization, EQUIP.